apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/observe_database/monitor_mysql_database.md

    ```
     > ***Note:***
     >
-    > `monitor` is set as true by default and it is not recommended to disable the monitoring function.
+    > `--monitor` is set as true by default and it is not recommended to disable the monitoring function.

    If you have KubeBlocks installed, you can install monitoring components with `kbcli kubeblocks upgrade`.
    ```